![]() |

 (Three) helping you publish it yourself, if we feel the sales potential is limited, or

 Since 1976 a lot has happened in my life.
-I've been a stock broker since 1979 and have been too tied up in all that the profession involves to give much time to publishing.
-Now, however, I've reached a point where I can afford to give more time to the Foundation.
-This Internet site is the first step.
+I became a stock broker in 1979 and was too tied up in all that the profession involves to give much time to publishing.
+Since my retirement in 2010, however, I've reached a point where I can afford to give more time to the Foundation.

 In the old days, when words were set in lead type, it was a mysterious process to get a manuscript through all the steps required for it to become a book.
 Today it is so simple that most books could be produced on this computer I'm using.

-But the kind of thing we mean to publish is the limited-market project that is produced with love and a desire to share something important with those who will appreciate it.
-What we want to preserve is the work you have labored to create, the life experiences you want to pass along.
+The kind of thing we mean to publish is the project that is produced with love and a desire to share something important with those who will appreciate it.
+What we want to preserve is the work you have labored to create that describes the life experiences you want to pass along.
 We believe that will be deeply rewarding, but we don't expect to make much money in the process and neither should you.

-The preservation of these works for future generations is another aspect of our work.
+The preservation of these works for future generations is the central aspect of our work.
 The logo of the foundation is a pyramid, and someday the national headquarters may be built in that shape--a shape that can stand the battering of time and circumstance.
 We plan to index and archive members' works; so that scholars, your decendents, and ordinary people everywhere will still be able to appreciate them long after all of us are dust.
-Storage on compact disk, DVD, or some medium even more durable, is our goal.
+Storage on compact disk, thumb drive, DVD, or some future medium even more durable, is our goal.

 The Preservation Foundation is in the business of helping members share what they have to say with those who would enjoy it.
 We aren't in the business of making money by flattering writers and making them pay to publish.
 That would put us in the "Vanity Press" category.
 That won't happen.
 What we hope will happen is that gifts from members and other foundations will provide what we need to do our work.
-We are, and have been since 1976, a 501(c)(3) corporation, so gifts to us are tax deductible.
+We are, and have been since 1976, a 501(c)(3) corporation, so gifts to us are deductible from U. S. taxes.

 Creative people are capable of turning ideas into reality.
 The Preservation Foundation is a good idea.
-Thanks to you, it will someday become a reality more grand than any of us can now imagine.
+Thanks to you it will someday become a reality more grand than any of us can now imagine.
 It is beginning now.
 It is growing.
-Join us.

 Richard Loller